Payor

 What is a payor?

 In healthcare, a payor is a person, organization, or entity that pays for the care services administered by a healthcare provider.
-This term most often refers to private insurance companies, which provide customers with health plans that offer cost coverage and reimbursements for medical treatment and care services.
+This term most often refers to health insurance companies, which provide customers with health plans that offer cost coverage and reimbursements for medical treatment and care services.

-• Commercial
+Commercial payors

-• Private
+Private payors

 What’s the difference between “payor,” “payer” and “payee”?

 The terms “payor” and “payer” have the same meaning and are often used interchangeably.
 The American Medical Association (AMA) recognizes “payor” as preferable.
-A payee is the party who receives payment in the exchange of services.
+Definitive Healthcare has adopted the same standard spelling.

-Why are payers important in healthcare?
+Why are payors important in healthcare?

 Payors play an important role in providing patients with the health insurance coverage needed to receive necessary healthcare services.
 In most cases, beneficiaries pay into a monthly or yearly insurance plan in exchange for coverage within a range of certain procedures or services.